devlooped/SponsorLink/docs/github/issues.md

 parent: GitHub Sponsors
 ---

+<div id="spinner" class="spinner text-green-200" role="status"></div>

 # Back an Issue

+SponsorLink now also allows you to back an issue on GitHub.
+If a given GitHub Sponsors account is set up with SponsorLink ()

 This page allows you to back an issue on GitHub.
 If you arrived at this page from an email or link after a one-time sponsorship, you can specify